The Xiaomi Redmi Note 4 is an excellent option for those looking for a budget smartphone.

 The 5.5-inch phablet has a resolution of 1920 x 1080 pixels, and the LCD display utilizes 2.5D curved glass so the edges blend into the sides of the device.
 It’s powered by MediaTek’s 10-core Helio X20 processor, and comes with 2GB or 3GB of RAM, which corresponds with 16GB or 64GB variants.
 The device also supports a MicroSD card, so you can add 128GB.

 What’s most impressive is the battery on the Note 4 — Xiaomi has managed to pack in a 4,100mAh battery, which is much larger than the 3,500mAh battery on Samsung’s Galaxy Note 7.

 The rear camera is packed with 13 megapixels, with an aperture of f/2.0.
 The selfie camera has 5 megapixels, which is the same as Samsung’s Note 7 and most flagship devices.
 It’s the sensor and processing software that will put the camera to the test, and Xiaomi has provided a few shots reportedly taken with the Note 4.
 Check them out:

 The Redmi Note 4 runs the latest MIUI 8 software, which is based off Google’s Android operating system.
-The new version saw a global roll out to current devices earlier this week.
+The new version saw a global rollout to current devices.